 Smoky Pine also goes by the names Lapsang Souchong and Zhenshan Xiao Zhong.
-Lapsang Souchong is one of the historically famous Chinese Black teas, alongside Qimen, Assam, and Darjeeling.
+Lapsang Souchong is one of the historically famous Red teas (what westerners would know as Chinese Black teas), alongside Qimen, Assam, and Darjeeling.

 First popular among the British Royalty, Lapsang Souchong quickly became popular throughout the English upper class by 1662.
 The British were particularly drawn to Lapsang Souchong's smoky aroma.

 You'll quickly realize why we named this tea Smoky Pine when you smell it.
 Lapsang Souchong (Zhenshan Xiao Zhong) has a piney smoke aroma, like a campfire.